 Kids are curious by nature, so teach them about electrical safety.
-Teach them that electricity does a lot of wonderful things and makes our lives easier and more comfortable.
-However, electricity is very fast – it travels at the speed of light (186,000 miles per second) – so we must always be safe around it.
+Remind them that electricity does a lot of wonderful things and makes our lives easier and more comfortable.
+But electricity is powerful and very fast – it travels at the speed of light (186,000 miles per second) – so we won’t get a second chance around electricity, and we must always be safe around it the first time.